-Continuing the Conversation for Healing and Unity
+Continuing the conversation for healing and unity

-“Let’s create not only some healing here but some real change. … Change is automatic, but progress is not.
+(Part 2) Taking a stand against injustice and creating real change“Let’s create not only some healing here but some real change. … Change is automatic, but progress is not.
 And so this is a conversation today to see if we can create some progress. … What this is really about is getting to what we can do to tap into unity, and love, and compassion, and connection to one another.
 What can we do to move forward?”

 – Tony Robbins